top of page

 Sadly, many begin in ministry out of a passionate love for Jesus.
 The fire burns so strong it can't be contained!
 They teach, preach, prophesy, and see the sick healed.
 Ministry opportunities become more frequent, and they begin to spend less and less time seeking their first love.
 The attacks and temptations of the enemy, that they once had the strength to fight and overcome, now take the upper hand and they begin to yield to what they thought they'd never do.
 It doesn't start out intentionally.
 It's a slippery slope of being too busy doing the work of ministry and slowly forgetting the one we are working so hard to draw others to.

 None of us are immune to backsliding.
 As with any relationship, we must be diligent in our pursuit of our Bride Groom.
-Skipping intimate time seeking Him, praying, worshiping and studying His Word is not an option, if we desire to keep moving forward.
+Skipping intimate time seeking Him, praying, worshiping, and studying His Word is not an option, if we desire to keep moving forward.

+Ministry is only effective if it flows out of our time in His presence, and in His Word.
+We, in and of ourselves have nothing to offer lest our sacrifice is ignited by His Spirit!
 Don't forget your first love.
 Keep Him at the center of your life and the top of your priority list.
 Life is meaningless and ministry is nothing but dead and dry religion once the fire burns out.
 Keep it kindled as you stay mindful of diligently seeking Jesus on a daily basis.
 Everything else is an extension of that relationship!

 Recent Posts